alex-udodik/Approachable-Geek-Coding-Project/README.md

 ### **Opening the project**
-Clone the github respository and make sure to be on the **main** branch.
+Clone the github respository and make sure to be on the ```main``` branch.
 Once the project is cloned, navigate within the respository folder.
-Open the "Approachable-Geek-Coding-Project" folder and find the file called "Approachable Geek Coding Project.xcodeproj.xcodeproj".
+Open the "Approachable-Geek-Coding-Project" folder and find the file called ```Approachable Geek Coding Project.xcodeproj```.
 This is the file needed to open the Xcode project workspace.
 Open the file and Xcode should open.

 ### **Running the project**
 ### Once Xcode has been open and has finished loading, navigate to the emulator selection.